Kilmarnock, Virginia: Modern Period and Foundation

-The town was founded on February 1, 1650 and was alled “the Crossroads”.
+The town was founded on February 1, 1650 and was called “the Crossroads”.
 The land where the current town stands was patented to Gervais Dodson and George Wale.
 Wale, however, would later becomes the sole owner of the territory.

 By 1659, another protagonist in the town's history made his way within the town from England, named Anthony Steptoe.
 He would later claim part of Wale's patent on March 1, 1676.
 Later on, his grandson, William Steptoe, on 1764, sold a 2 1\2 acre parcel of today’s Kilmarnock to Robert Gilmour, who worked for a mercantile firm (Bogle, Somerville & Co.) in Glasgow, Scotland and owned a significant property in Kilmarnock, Scotland.

 The local anglican church in the town was created in 1735.

 At this point, the town was no longer called "the Crossroads", but "Steptoe’s Ordinary" due to the influence of William Steptoe, but that was about to change.

 The town would later adopt the name "Kilmarnock" and have its first ever mention under that name in a deed filed by Rawleigh Hazard, a silversmith who had moved in the town and bought some acres of land on December 7, 1778.